 Types of Lymphoma

 Lymphoma is divided into two general categories: Hodgkin's disease (HD; also called Hodgkin's lymphoma) and non-Hodgkin's lymphoma (NHL).
-In the United States, there has been a general decline in HD rates over the past 30 years, and this disease now accounts for only 1% of all cancers.
-By contrast, rates of non-Hodgkin's lymphoma have increased by more than 70% during this same period of time.
+In the United States, there has been a general decline in HD rates over the past 30 years, and this disease now accounts for only 1 percent of all cancers.
+By contrast, rates of non-Hodgkin's lymphoma have increased by more than 70 percent during this same period of time.

-The majority of NHL (95%) occur in adults 40 to 70 years of age; however, some NHL subtypes are among the most common cancers in children.
+The majority of NHL (95 percent) occur in adults 40 to 70 years of age; however, some NHL subtypes are among the most common cancers in children.
 More men than women develop NHL, and rates are particularly high among men who live in areas with epidemic human immunodeficiency virus (HIV/AIDS) infection, such as the San Francisco/Oakland area.
 Non-Hodgkin's lymphoma is more common in Caucasians than in African Americans, Japanese Americans, or Chinese Americans.

 Hodgkin's disease is more common in Caucasians than in African Americans or Asians.
 The disease affects people of all ages, although it is most common in young adults (ages 15–40) and older adults (older than 55 years of age).
 In women older than age 55, this age spread may be related to hormonal factors.
-Only about 10–15% of HD cases occur in children younger than 16 years of age.
+Only about 10–15 percent of HD cases occur in children younger than 16 years of age.
 The disease is uncommon in children age 5 and under.